vfarcic/devops26/manuscript/15-advanced-pipelines.md

 Please stop watching the activity by pressing *ctrl+c*.

-Now that we are calculating code coverage in a secure way, we can take a look at the pull request.
+Now that we are securely calculating code coverage, we can take a look at the pull request.
 If the integration was successful, we should see Codecov entries.

-Please click on the `Preview` link from the last ativity to open the pull request in your favorite browser.
+Please click on the `Preview` link from the last activity to open the pull request in your favorite browser.

 You should see a comment in the pull request similar to the screenshot that follows.